Australia–Cambodia relations: COVID-19 pandemic

-Trade and Business
+Trade and business

 The trade relationship between Australia and Cambodia is growing rapidly.
 In 2020, total two-way trade between the two was valued at AUD$432 million, which was a 21.6% increase on the year before.
 Australian total goods exports to Cambodia in 2020 also saw a 43% increase on the year prior.
 In both directions of trade, Australia ranks at 18th on the list of Cambodia's most important trade partners.
 Cambodia's main exports to Australia are of textile clothing and footwear while their Australian imports consists largely of wheat and cereal preparations.

 As of 2010, both countries are a part of the ASEAN-Australia-New Zealand free trade agreement which allows for "extensive tariff reduction and greater certainty for services suppliers and investors" to its participating nations.
 Other nations that have signed onto to the agreement include Vietnam, Thailand and Myanmar.

-The Australian Chamber of Commerce (Auscham) is an organisation within Cambodia that was established in 1995, it's core aim is to represent Australian businesses and business people in Cambodia.
+The Australian Chamber of Commerce (Auscham) is an organisation within Cambodia that was established in 1995, its core aim is to represent Australian businesses and business people in Cambodia.
 They do so by creating a network between Australian and Cambodian businesses with an interest of projecting a positive image of Australia in Cambodia.
 The organisations three main goals are to focus on the needs of their members, to help build relationships and connect people, and to create a lasting community.

 Sport

 Further relations between the two nations can be seen through sporting club affiliations and organisations set up in Cambodia.
 The Cambodian Eagles are an Australian Rules Football Club (AFL) based in Cambodia with players and supporters of the club extending from Australia, the US, and the UK, amongst other nations.
-Previously named the 'Cambodian Cobras', the club changed names and begun it's affiliation with the West Coast Eagles, an Australian-based AFL club, following the West Coast Eagle's visit to Phnom Penh in 2011.
+Previously named the 'Cambodian Cobras', the club changed names and begun its affiliation with the West Coast Eagles, an Australian-based AFL club, following the West Coast Eagle's visit to Phnom Penh in 2011.
 This ongoing relationship has allowed for the Cambodian Eagles to gain sponsorship through the Australian club and compete in various Asian Championships.

 Additionally, Happy Football Cambodia Australia (HFCA) is an organisation that was set up in 2005 with the aspiration to support the disadvantaged youth of Cambodia.
 Scott Neeson, the founder of HFCA, outlines his view of the organisation stating:"HFCA is a terrific organisation and we're very proud of our association.
 It gives otherwise neglected youth a sense of self-esteem, competition and the value of teamwork.
 Those able to make the Homeless World Cup team are given a world perspective they could never otherwise imagine.
 In terms of return on investment, it's one of the best in Cambodia."
 HFCA teaches the young and disadvantaged about football whilst providing them with opportunities to improve their living conditions and their futures.